 Meanwhile, what the PCs did have at the time was not nearly as neat.
 After the horrible, horrible CGA (that had just 16 kilobytes of VRAM and was limited to 4 colors at best) EGA at least had brought full 16-color graphics to the PC in the late 1980s, but its memory structure was, to put it mildly, weird.
 It used a planar memory setup, meaning that each of the four EGA color bits (red, green, blue and brightness) were separated into different parts of memory and accessed one at a time.
 This made writing slow, so the EGA also provided a set of rudimentary blitting functions to help out.
 Nevertheless, several games of the PC era made use of this mode.
 Just like blitter-based systems, there was no support for sprites, so collision detection and layering was up to the programmer.

 What really changed things, though, was VGA's introduction of a 256-color, 320x200, packed-pixel (meaning you could write color values directly to memory instead of having to separate them first) graphics mode.
 There was no blitter support at all in this mode, which slowed things down some; however, the new mode was so much easier to use than 16-color was that developers went for it right away.
-VGA also bettered EGA by having a full 18-bit palette available in every mode, a huge jump from EGA; EGA could do up to 6-bit color (64 colors), but only 16 at a time, and only in high-resolution mode — 200-line modes were stuck with the CGA palette (did we mention how horriblenote it was?).
+VGA also bettered EGA by having a full 18-bit palette available in every mode, a huge jump from EGA; EGA could do up to 6-bit color (64 colors), but only 16 at a time, and only in high-resolution mode — 200-line modes were stuck with the 16 colors CGA could do in text mode (a step up from the 4 colors the CGA could do in 200-line mode, but without the 350-line mode's potential for customization).
 The huge-for-the-time palette had much richer colors and made special effects like the SNES-style fade in/out (done by reprogramming the color table in real time) and Doom's gamma-correction feature possible.